 2. Your baby has low levels of essential bacteria, like Bifidobacterium

 You may want to consider giving probiotics to your newborn to increase low levels of beneficial gut bacteria, like Bifidobacterium.
-As described above, bifidobacteria are essential for the use and benefits of human breast milk sugars .
+As described above, Bifidobacterium are essential for the use and benefits of HMOs .

 Many baby probiotics contain well studied and clinically tested Bifidobacterium species.
 Taking a product like this might help to increase the levels of beneficial bacteria in your baby’s gut.

-Look especially for products that contain B. infantis, B. bifidum and B. breve since these species use breast milk sugars and support baby microbiome development by stopping the growth of unfriendly microbes .
+Look especially for products that contain B. infantis, B. bifidum, and B. breve, since these species use HMOs and support baby microbiome development by stopping the growth of unfriendly microbes .

 3. When your baby is prescribed antibiotics

-Antibiotics kill both disruptive bacteria and beneficial gut bacteria, which can lead to gut dysbiosis.
+Antibiotics kill both disruptive bacteria and beneficial gut bacteria, which can lead to gut imbalances.

-Changes in the microbiome after antibiotic use can last for months and even years.
+Changes in the microbiome after antibiotic use can last for months.
 When it comes to early life exposure to antibiotics, the effects can be even more dramatic.
-For example, antibiotic use in a baby may lead to long lasting changes in the gut microbiome that impacts health later in life .
+For example, antibiotic use in a baby can lead to long lasting changes in the gut microbiome that impacts health later in life .